 Tropical Rainforests are the oldest ecosystems on the earth.
 They are incredibly unique and beautiful.
 However, these places cover only 2% of the entire globe, tropical rainforests abundant with more than ½ of the world as a whole’s plant and animal species.

 In simple words, a tropical rainforest means a tall and dense jungle.
-As the name suggests, a tropical rainforest gets a high amount of rainfall per year.
-However, the rainforest climate is still hot and humid, meaning plants and animals living there must learn and adapt to the hot environment.
+As the name suggests, a tropical rainforest gets a high amount of rainfall per year, making humid air.
+However, the rainforest climate is still hot and humid, meaning plants and animals living there must learn and adapt to the hot and humid environment.
 Moreover, tropical rainforests are also the most complicated ecosystems on earth.

 Tropical rainforests have four layers: